-Zero hunger means eradicating not only starvation, but food insecurity and malnourishment.
-The UN also includes sustainable agriculture as a priority for achieving zero hunger by 2030.
-In addition to the challenge of feeding 800 million hungry people worldwide, the challenge of feeding a global population of 9 billion by 2050 makes Goal 2 an urgent matter.
-Auburn University moderately engages with Goal 2, mostly through research.
-From 2016 to 2018, researchers at Auburn University engaged in no less than 15 research projects oriented toward eradicating hunger.
-Adequate food is critical to maintaining a sound mind, a sound body, and a spirit that is not afraid.
-Having a variety of nutritious food to eat is a basic physiological need that must be met to actualize a quality life for all people, the central mission of Auburn University.
+Zero hunger means eradicating not only starvation, but food insecurity and malnourishment.10 The UN also includes sustainable agriculture as a priority for achieving zero hunger by 2030.10 In addition to the challenge of feeding 800 million hungry people worldwide, the challenge of feeding a global population of 9 billion by 2050 makes Goal 2 an urgent matter.10 Auburn University is highly engaged with Goal 2, mostly through research.
+From 2016 to 2018, researchers at Auburn University engaged in no less than 16 research projects oriented toward eradicating hunger.
+Adequate food is critical to maintaining a sound mind, a sound body, and a spirit that is not afraid.11 Having a variety of nutritious food to eat is a basic physiological need that must be met to actualize a quality life for all people, the central mission of Auburn University.6